richard-olsen/OpenGL-Tutorial-LWJGL/README.md

 ### To Set Up
 - Create new project
 - Import the folders into the project
-- Extract natives from jar files inside of the lib/natives directory
-- Link the libraries to your project
+- Link the library jars (including the native jars) to your project
-- Set all LWJGL native paths to the lib/natives directory
 - Build And Run

 ### Libraries used in the project